 Treatment for early bowel cancer | Cancer Council Victoria

-The most common treatment is surgery, usually performed by a colorectal surgeon.
+The most common treatment is surgery.
 You may also have chemotherapy, targeted therapies and radiotherapy, which will be coordinated by your oncologist.

 Read more on Cancer Council Victoria website